kevinburke/burke.services/ethics.md

 We'll sign a contract for work for a period of time, usually a month or a little more.
-I try to dedicate as much of my working hours as a I can to the project, but I might not dedicate 100% to the project - I need to get coffee, go to the bathroom, eat lunch, keep track of expenses, and various other sundries.
-Occasionally I do things that don't *look* like software development, like taking a walk.
-Walks (and in general, stepping away from the computer) are really useful for helping me think through a problem.
+I try to dedicate as much of my working hours as a I can to the project, but I might not dedicate 100% to the project - I need to get coffee, go to the bathroom, eat lunch, keep track of expenses, etc.

-I won't spend 100% of my waking hours working on a project; with some exceptions, I only work during business hours, from 9am to 6pm.

 ### Promises